yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_GettingStarted.html.md

 	If you want to use Store-related rewards you'll need to go over the instructions of [unity3d-store](https://github.com/soomla/unity3d-store).

-2. Drag the "CoreEvents" and "ProfileEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+2. Drag the `CoreEvents` and `ProfileEvents` Prefabs from `Assets/Soomla/Prefabs` into your scene.
 You should see them listed in the "Hierarchy" panel. **IMPORTANT:** This step MUST be done for unity3d-profile to work properly!

 	![alt text](/img/tutorial_img/unity-profile/prefabs.png "Prefabs")